 \section{Introduction}

 Young tableaux are fundamental objects in algebraic and enumerative combinatorics and discrete probability (see \cite{Romik}).
-While standard Young tableaux, developed by Frobenius in 1903, were first used to study representations of the symmetric group, extensions of the concept have been found numerous applications elsewhere: semistandard tableaux, an extension of standard tableaux, are inherent in the representation theory of general linear groups, and they define Schur functions, which are one of the key bases of the ring of symmetric functions (see \cite[Ch.
+While standard Young tableaux, developed by Frobenius in 1903, were first used to study representations of the symmetric group (see \cite{saganbook}), extensions of the concept have been found numerous applications elsewhere: semistandard tableaux, an extension of standard tableaux, are inherent in the representation theory of general linear groups, and they define Schur functions, which are one of the key bases of the ring of symmetric functions (see \cite[Ch.
 7]{EC2}).
 A further extension of these ideas to skew shapes yields a rich theory involving counting permutations by descents, the jeu de taquin relation, and the Littlewood-Richardson coefficients (see \cite[Ch.
 2]{EC1}, \cite[Ch.
 7]{EC2}).

 In 1954, Frame, Robinson, and Thrall \cite{frthlf} discovered the hook length formula, a deceptively simple expression that counts the number of standard Young tableaux $f^\lambda$ of a certain shape $\lambda$: